dopedao/RYO/README.md

 already deployed.
 The CLI communicates with a server that StarkNet runs, which bundles the requests, executes the program (contracts are Cairo programs), creates and aggregates validity proofs, then posts them to the Goerli Ethereum testnet.
-Learn more in the [Cairo language and StarkNet docs](https://www.cairo-lang.org/docs/)
+Learn more in the Cairo language and StarkNet docs [here](https://www.cairo-lang.org/docs/), which also has instructions for manual installation if you are not using docker.

 If using VS-code for writing code, install the extension for syntax highlighting: